 Make your dog feel comfortable

-The puppy pen is an area of your home filled with all of your dog’s stuff.
+The dog room is an area of your home filled with all of your dog’s stuff.
 It’s a place they can call home.
 Just like you like to go unwind in your home with all your stuff, they like to have a spot to feel comfortable.

-When you put your dog in the puppy pen before you leave for the day, you can rest assured your dog and your home will be safe.
+When you put your pet in the dog room before you leave for the day, you can rest assured your dog and your home will be safe.
 You won’t be worrying about whether your dog is acting a fool in your house.
 This will allow you to be in the moment while you are out.

 Teach a dog to be calm